“Why Don’t People Like Me?” 35 Tips If You Worry This Is You

 Sure, it’s really hard to make friends as an adult when everyone already has their established friend groups and you’re just not in social situations all that often.
-However, when you have no one to chat to or hang out with outside of work and you feel pretty much completely alone all the time, it’s natural to start to wonder, “Why don’t people like me?”
+However, when you have no one to chat with or hang out with outside of work and you feel pretty much completely alone all the time, it’s natural to start to wonder, “Why don’t people like me?”

 1. You’re constantly negative.